cheuS1-n/LenovoACPIControl_15ach6/README.md

 # LenovoACPIControl

 A script for controlling fan modes, fast charging mode, battery saving, FN_lock, using ACPI and kernel driver.
 There is also a function of manually entering ACPI commands.

-# LenovoACPIControl

-A script for controlling fan modes, fast charging mode, battery saving, FN_lock, using ACPI and kernel driver.
-There is also a function of manually entering ACPI commands.